ansible-ThoTeam/nexus3-oss/README.md

     #   # maximum_metadata_age: 1440
     #   # negative_cache_enabled: true
     #   # negative_cache_ttl: 1440
+    # Content disposition is only supported for raw and maven2 proxies and can be set to attachment or inline.
+Inline is Nexus default, even when the property is not set explicitly.
+    #   # content_disposition: inline
     # To set HTTP request settings:
     #   # enable_circular_redirects: true
     #   # enable_cookies: true